-Since TikTokers discovered the Trader Joe’s clone, Zoomers have been snatching up bottles of the coveted sunscreen from stores across the country.
+Since TikTokers discovered the budget-friendly Trader Joe’s clone, Zoomers have been snatching up bottles of the coveted sunscreen from stores across the country.
 In Sacramento, I called Trader Joe’s at least four times to track down the Supergoop dupe, but shipments kept getting delayed.
 After driving 400 miles to Los Angeles (for a move, not for the sunscreen), I finally managed to reserve a bottle.
-With both the Supergoop Unseen original and Trader Joe’s copycat in hand, I tested to see how the two compare.
+With both the Supergoop Unseen original and Trader Joe’s sunscreen in hand, I tested to see how the two compare.
 And there’s a clear winner.

-Comparing the IngredientsFrom the directions to the ingredients, Trader Joe's copied Supergoop's sunscreen nearly to the letter.
+Comparing the IngredientsFrom the directions to the ingredients list, Trader Joe's copied Supergoop's sunscreen nearly to the letter.
 Both formulas are 40 SPF and use the same four UV-blocking chemicals (avobenzone, homosalate, octisalate, and octocrylene), though their percentages aren’t identical.
 The story is much the same for the long list of arcane “Inactive Ingredients,” both containing impossible-to-pronounce additives like “isododecane” and “polymethylsilsesquioxane.”
 But again, Trader Joe’s ingredients are similar but not identical.

 Supergoop and the Trader Joe’s knockoff are both excellent sunscreens, particularly for people of color who struggle to find products that don’t leave a white cast.
 Thanks to the sunscreens’ translucent gel formulation, they’re both “invisible” and apply in a matte gloss, unlike most difficult-to-absorb products.
-Multiple reviewers have lauded Supergoop and Trader Joe’s dupe for not being greasy or oily, and these seem like apt descriptors.
+Multiple reviewers have lauded Supergoop and Trader Joe’s Daily Facial Sunscreen for not being greasy or oily, and these seem like apt descriptors.
 When you first apply either sunscreen, it feels like rubbing in an extra-light, quick-to-absorb petroleum jelly rather than a cream.

 Testing Supergoop Unseen Versus Trader Joe’s Dupe